RandyGaul/cute_framework/docs/getting_started.md

 Cute Framework (CF for short) is the *cutest* framework available for making 2D games in C++.
 CF provides a portable foundational layer for building 2D games in C/C++ without baggage, gnarly dependencies, or cryptic APIs.
 CF runs almost anywhere, including Windows, MacOS, iOS, Android, Linux, and more!

-?> **Note** Cute Framework documentation covers the C API, however, the vast majority of CF also has associated C++ wrapper APIs that sit along-side the C API in all of CF's headers.
+?> **Note** Cute Framework documentation covers the C API, however, the vast majority of CF also has associated C++ wrapper APIs that sit along-side the C API in each header.

 ## Download and Setup